BrownNPC/simple-ecs/README.md

   to pick Go over C++, C#, Java or Rust is because of Go's simplicity.

-  Also no hate or anything of that sort is intended towards any developer's work.
+  no hate or anything of that sort is intended towards any developer's work.
-  Everyone has their own reasons for writing their own code.
+  Everyone has their own reasons for writing their unique solutions.
 I am not claiming that this is the best ECS for Go.
 I am only claiming that it has a simple API, but that could be subjective.